paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   You can now use `git get-clean-master`.

   Note the `-e .vs/` is a Visual Studio only workaround for some files that Visual Studio takes an exclusive lock on and cannot be deleted without closing Visual Studio.
-Omit this part if you are not using Visual Studio.
+Omit this part if you don't use Visual Studio.

 * Getting latest from `master`